-For the Revolving Commitment, as of March 31, 2024 and December 31, 2023, the borrowers' maximum borrowing capacity was \$45,409 and \$47,616, respectively, and the borrowers' outstanding balance was \$40,824 and \$34,624, respectively.
-For the Construction Commitment, as of March 31, 2024 and December 31, 2023, the borrowers' maximum borrowing capacity was \$44,400, and the borrowers' outstanding balance was \$26,244 and \$21,341, respectively.
-The remaining unfunded portion of the Construction Commitment will be used to fully fund the remaining costs of the Commerce Expansion.
-As of March 31, 2024 and December 31, 2023, the weighted average interest rate was 7.57% and 7.58%, respectively.
+For the Revolving Commitment, as of March 31, 2025 and December 31, 2024, the borrowers' maximum borrowing capacity was \$91,829 and \$92,981, respectively, and the borrowers' outstanding balance was \$80,714 and \$75,514, respectively.
+As of March 31, 2025 and December 31, 2024, the weighted average interest rate was 6.60% and 6.93%, respectively.

 At any time, the borrowing capacity under the Wells Fargo Line of Credit for the Revolving Commitment is based on the lesser of (1) an amount equal to 65% of the aggregate value of the properties in the collateral pool as determined by lender appraisals, (2) an amount that results in a minimum debt yield of 9.5% based on the in-place net operating income of the collateral pool as defined, or (3) the maximum capacity of the Revolving Commitment.
 Proceeds from the Revolving Commitment can be used to fund acquisitions, redeem shares pursuant to the Company's redemption plan and for any other corporate purpose.
-Proceeds from the Construction Commitment can be used only to fund construction activities related to the Commerce Expansion.

 The Wells Fargo Line of Credit agreement contains customary representations, warranties, borrowing conditions and affirmative, negative and financial covenants, including that there must be four properties in the collateral pool at all times, and that the collateral pool also meet specified concentration provisions, unless waived by the lender.
-In connection with the Commerce Expansion, Commerce Corner will not be included in the borrowing base during the construction period.
-Upon completion of the Commerce Expansion, Commerce Corner will become a borrowing base property.
 In addition, the Company, as guarantor, must meet tangible net worth hurdles.
-The Company was in compliance with all applicable financial covenants as of March 31, 2024.
+The Company was in compliance with all applicable financial covenants as of March 31, 2025.

-The following is a reconciliation of the carrying amount of the Wells Fargo Line of Credit at March 31, 2024 and December 31, 2023.
+The following is a reconciliation of the carrying amount of the Wells Fargo Line of Credit at March 31, 2025 and December 31, 2024.

-Balar ice at
+Balance at

-Lender Ma rch 31, 2024 Decen nber 31, 2023
+Lender March 31, 2025 December 31, 2024

-Wells Fargo/CIBC \$ 67,068 \$ 55,965
+Wells Fargo/CIBC \$ 80,714 \$ 75,514

-Deduct: Deferred financing costs, less accumulated amortization (1,426) (1,630)
+Deduct: Deferred financing costs, less accumulated amortization (608) (809)

-Line of credit, net \$ 65,642 \$ 54,335
+Line of credit, net \$ 80,106 \$ 74,705